CLI commands for n8n#

 --backup flag (details above):

-Export all the credentials in a decrypted (plain text) format.
-You can use this to migrate from one installation to another that has a different secret key (in the config file).
+Export all the credentials in plain text format.
+You can use this to migrate from one installation to another that has a different secret key in the configuration file.

 Import workflows and credentials#

-You can import your workflows and credentials from n8n via the CLI.
+You can import your workflows and credentials from n8n using the CLI.

 Update the IDs